 Our Favorite Fall Getaway Hotels Under $300

-Most people travel better in the summer, when school is out and vacations are at their peak.
+Most people travel better in the summer, when school is out and trips are at their peak.
 But if you want to travel smarter, the autumn is the time to do it: airfares are down, crowds disperse, and hotels drop their rates—all before the weather goes south.
 These fall getaways let you experience the best of the world’s greatest destinations without the hassle of a prime-time visit.
-From Europe to California, here are eight of our favorite fall getaway hotels under $300 to inspire wanderlust.
+From Europe to California, here are eight of the best fall vacations for less.

 Hotel Stendhal, Rome, Italy